barryclark/jekyll-now/_posts/2018-8-23-breath-of-the-wild.md

 ---
 layout: post
-title: Game Review - The Legend of Zelda: Breath of the Wild
+title: "Game Review - The Legend of Zelda: Breath of the Wild"
 categories: Gaming Review
 ---